Jolinejo/Cats-Facial-Detection-MobileNet-V2-SSD/README.md

 This is a camera app that continuously detects the cats in the frames seen by your device's back camera, using a fine tuned pre-trained MobileNetV2 SSD model.

 ### Contributors
 Mariam Mamdouh .
 Vivianne Emad .
-Narid Milad .
+Nardin Milad .
 Yara Osama .
 Yara Magdy .
 Manar Kamal .
 Noor Ashraf .
 Youssef Ekramy

 ## Build the demo using Android Studio